Dr. Natalie Jones, PsyD, LPCC® – CEO /Owner

 When working with clients, Dr. Jones offers supportive and collaborative insight-oriented therapy.
 Dr. Jones uses a variety of therapeutic approaches and orientations including: person-centered, attachment focused, narrative, cognitive behavioral, and dialectical behavioral therapy.
 Dr. Jones supports clients in finding healthy connections to loving relationships.

-Dr. Jones is a sought after writer, and has written several blogs on her expertise for well known websites and publications including The Mind’s Journal, Sharon Martin’s Happily Imperfect Blog, Peskind Law Firm, and Therapy For Black Girls.
+Dr. Jones is a sought after writer and has written several blogs for well-known websites and publications including The Mind’s Journal, Medium, Sharon Martin’s Happily Imperfect Blog, Peskind Law Firm, and Therapy For Black Girls.

 Dr. Jones’ Training and Work Experience Includes: